kareigu/haru/README.md

 ### 💻 Using

 For general usage, `haru` is completely self contained in a single binary.
-However, a few external tools are used, when present, to make the generated output better.
+However, a few external tools are used - when present - to clean up the generated output.

 - `gersemi`
   - Runs when `.gersemirc` is included in project initialisation.